seisvelas/LarkHawk/README.md

 **sendAlert.rkt** - Opens sendmail via Racket and sends an alert that an available student has been found.

 I wanted to do the whole thing in Lisp but Racket doesn't support Selenium, and, well, Python does.

+## Note:

+The first alert will almost certainly go to your spam folder, so keep an eye out.
+If you're on Gmail just mark it as Not Spam and future updates will make it to your inbox.